zjing20/cs445-seam-carving/README.md

 ## Running

 There are several sections.
-You need to <u>run each section in order</u>.
+You need to <ins>run each section in order</ins>.
 Former parts define functions that are required by latter parts.
 However, you can skip cells with outputs to save time.

-Image transformation is interleaved within the notebook. <u>All image transformation cells come with outputs</u>, which can help to locate.
+Image transformation is interleaved within the notebook. <ins>All image transformation cells come with outputs</ins>, which can help to locate.

 Optionally, you can create video for each result using `make_video(largest_im, im_list, file_name)`.